System-Verification-Lab/DiracWMC/docs/solvers/DPMC.md

 cd solvers/flow-cutter-pace17
 make
 ```
+Now edit the files:
+- `addmc/libraries/cryptominisat/src/ccnr.cpp`
+- `addmc/libraries/cryptominisat/src/ccnr.h`
+to have `#include <cstdint>` at the top
 Now navigate back the the DPMC directory.
 Then build the DMC executor from its designated folder:
 ```bash
 cd ../../../dmc